materialsproject/fireworks/docs/firetask_tutorial.rst

 The ``Subprocess Task`` is one type of *FireTask*, which is a predefined job template written in Python.
 The ``Subprocess Task`` is Python code that runs an arbitrary shell script that you give it, so you can use the ``SubProcess Task`` to run almost any job (without worrying that it's all done within a Python layer).
 In this section, we'll demonstrate how to use and define FireTasks.

-.. note:: In this tutorial, we will run examples on the central server for simplicity.
+This tutorial can be completed from the command line.
+Some knowledge of Python is helpful, but not required.
+In this tutorial, we will run examples on the central server for simplicity.
 One could just as easily run them on a FireWorker if you've set one up.

 Running multiple FireTasks
 --------------------------